mccoyspace/pstoedit/README.md

 # pstoedit-plotter
-pstoedit with code module modified for my plotter
+pstoedit with g-code module modified for my plotter

 DO NOT EXPECT THIS TO WORK!
 I DO NOT KNOW WHAT I AM DOING!